cosmocatalano/strava-export/README.txt

 /**********************
 OVERVIEW
-This is a PHP script that takes ALL YOUR RIDES from the social fitness site Strava.com and saves them as files.
-The only user-required data is a Strava activity URL, and a file format (GPX or TCX, currently).

 Strava is CHANGING THEIR API VERY SOON (within days).

-This will make downloading rides impossible, or at the very least awkward.
+This is good because privacy will improve.
+This is bad because it will make downloading your ride data much harder.

-Maybe they'll change this, maybe they won't.
+Maybe they'll change this (they should), maybe they won't.
 Best to get your data now and be safe about it.

+This is a PHP script that takes ALL YOUR RIDES from the social fitness site Strava.com and saves them as files.
+The only user-required data is a file format (GPX or TCX) and a user ID (when you sign into Strava, click on your face in the upper-right.
+When that page loads, the number at the end of the URL in the address bar is your user ID)

 /**********************
 THINGS TO KNOW
 This is designed to run from the command line, and will save your files as GPX or TCX to your home (~) directory.
 On OS X, it's the folder that looks like a house.
 Keep in mind that this may take many gigabytes of space if you have a lot of rides.

-Rides will be saved as their strava ID.
-Not descriptive, but the best solution given the constraints :(
+Rides will be saved as their strava activity ID.
+Not descriptive, but the best solution given the constraints.

 ON A MAC/LINUX
 (this assumes you have PHP installed)
  -  download the ZIP from Github.
 Unzip it.
-Put it somwhere
  -  Open Terminal, type 'php', then the path to wherever the unzipped version is e.g., the full command would be 'php ~/Downloads/strava-export-exodus/exodus.php' if you saved it in your Downloads folder (on OS X).